One of the most common questions we hear from our clients is “How Do I Make a Payment to the CRA?”

 Similar to the debit payments options, CRA accepts online banking payments through authorized banking providers.
 With online banking services, you can remit income tax owing, HST, and even payroll deductions.
 When you add a payee you will need to look for a payee that matches the amount you are looking to pay.
 The name of the payee will likely appear as:

 - CRA (revenue)-tax owing

 - CRA (revenue)-tax instalments

-The CRA does not accept direct credit card payments, but they have authorized a third-party to remit tax payments to the CRA on behalf of the tax-payer.
-If you are looking to make a payment using the credit card you can use the online service on www.Plastiq.com/cra to make your payment.
+The CRA does not accept direct credit card payments, but they have authorized a third party to remit tax payments to the CRA on behalf of the tax-payer.
+If you are looking to make a payment using a credit card you can use the online service on www.Plastiq.com/cra to make your payment.
 There is a small fee associated with Plastiq’s services of 2.5% of the amount transferred.

 At Your Banking Establishment

 After you have filed your tax file you will receive a voucher of some sort stating the amount of tax that you have owing.
 In the case of your year-end income tax return, this would be in your notice of assessment or reassessment.
 If you have not received a voucher or aren’t sure where that’s runoff, you can request another one to be sent to you through your online account or by calling: 1-800-959-8281 (individuals) or 1-800-959-8281 (self-employed/businesses).
 Note that you will require an original copy of the voucher, since the bank checks for the magnetic ink before processing the payment.

 If you are the type of person who prefers sending your payment directly to the CRA without using a third party you can send a cheque or money order by mail to the Canada Revenue Agency, 875 Heron Road, Ottawa ON K1A 1B1.
 When using this method you need to make sure to include a remittance voucher with the payment.
 Also, make sure that the payment is made out to “Receiver General of Canada” and that on the memo line you include information identifying the payment being made.